fkie-cad/friTap/docs/platforms/ios.md

 This guide covers iOS-specific setup, considerations, and best practices for using friTap on iOS devices.

+!!! warning "Limited iOS Support"
+    iOS support is currently limited to **TLS key extraction only** (keylog).
+Full plaintext traffic interception is not yet implemented for iOS.
+Apple's native SecureTransport and Network.framework are **not supported**.
+Only BoringSSL-based applications (like Chrome) and Flutter apps can be analyzed.

 ## Prerequisites

 ### Device Requirements